-In addition, in 2018 the City of Sacramento committed to establishing a public health advisory committee on cannabis to examine the negative health impacts of marijuana use.
-The committee will include youth of color organizations, public agencies and local health organizations.
+The City of Sacramento also committed to forming a public health advisory committee on cannabis to examine the negative health impacts of marijuana use.
+The committee will include organizations who offer support services to youth of color, public agency representatives, and local health organizations.

-Lastly, in the summer of 2018, California Urban Partnership presented the Sacramento County District Attorney with a letter signed by 30 community-based organizations that outlined recommendations for accelerating the reclassification and expungement of past marijuana convictions and examples of how other counties have approached expungement.
+The California Urban Partnership is also engaged in advocacy to mitigate the legal barriers that can prevent people of color from entering the cannabis industry.
+In 2018, the California Urban Partnership presented the Sacramento County District Attorney with a letter signed by 30 community-based organizations that outlined recommendations for accelerating the reclassification and expungement of past marijuana convictions and examples of how other counties have approached expungement.
 The letter paved the way for a series of meetings between the District Attorney's and Sacramento County Public Defender's Offices, and community-based organizations to discuss the recommendations put forth in the letter.
-Because of the meetings, the District Attorney and Public Defender will work together to reclassify the records of 6,000 Sacramento County residents with past marijuana conviction.
-California Urban Partnership also championed Governor Brown to sign Assembly Bill 1793 that requires responsible agencies to identify people with a marijuana conviction(s) who are eligible for resentencing or expungement by July 2019, and to resentence and clear their records by July 2020.
-A nonprofit, Code for America, is developing an online process that promises to dramatically speed up the expungement process.
+As an outcome of the meetings, the District Attorney and Public Defender worked together to reclassify the records of 6,000 Sacramento County residents with past marijuana conviction.
+California Urban Partnership also championed Governor Brown to sign Assembly Bill 1793 requiring that the records of folks with a marijuana conviction(s) who are eligible for resentencing or expungement are cleared.